Created By The Mercury 7 Astronauts

 Scholarship Program Details

-Astronauts, ASF Board Members, and Astronaut Scholars at the 2012 Astronaut Hall of Fame Induction weekend.
+Astronauts, ASF board members, and Astronaut Scholars at the 2015 Astronaut Hall of Fame Induction weekend.
+Photo credit: Steve Torres

 - The Astronaut Scholarship Foundation was created to ensure that the United States would maintain its leadership in science and technology by supporting some of the very best science and engineering college students.